The Netroots UK workshop with the potential for the biggest immediate impact focused on building an infrastructure for the left, reports Tom Rouse.

 The session ended with the panellists giving their one big idea for blogging in 2011.
 The most important of these, and a point he had stressed throughout the session, was Montgomerie’s call for someone to step up to the plate and provide an aggregation service to bring the best content from each left wing blog together.

 Such a step seems crucial if the goal of building a solid online infrastructure to oppose the coalition and promote a more responsible approach to tackling the deficit is to be realised; Ferguson hinted that Labour List was working on just such a platform.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.